 about josi davis

 Josi Davis is an award-winning songwriter, vocalist and dynamic multi-instrumentalist originally hailing from the D.C./Baltimore area where she began performing at an early age, finding outlets for her wild theatrical nature and imaginary characters in anything from family pageants to an appearance as a young Puck at the Folger Shakespeare Theatre.
-Her studies in music and theater were exceptional and intense, greatly influencing her art, along with some entertaining but questionable life choices and many a reality check.
-In short, Josi Davis took the hard road.
+Her experiences in music and theater have been wide ranging and intense, greatly influencing the breadth of her art, along with some entertaining and questionable life choices - and a few reality checks.
+In short, Josi Davis has taken a hard and winding road.
 Her one constant: Songwriting.

 "...a powerful and distinctive vocalist and a songwriter whose appreciation for all manners of musical styles is evident in her work.
 Some call Davis a practitioner of "nouveau cabaret," and that certainly provides a sonic indicator."
 (Rick Koster, The Day)